 What this means is that security is no longer the bolt-on afterthought to how you handle data, but a core of how you consider the process.

 Some security measures are things you will be doing already, like using firewalls and antivirus software on your computers.
 If you follow best practices you will already be encrypting files or drives that store sensitive data, as well as any data that you send by email (sending the password by a different channel, e.g. if you email the file send the password by WhatsApp).
 If you are not already using firewalls and encryption, now is the time to start doing so.
 Tools are available cheaply or for free to help you do this.

 Another aspect of security overlooked by many firms is secure deletion.
 Files deleted from a device are not gone until the disk space they occupied has been written over with fresh information.
 Because of this the security guru Bruce Schneier reports a trial where data deleted by the previous owners was recovered from 10 used cell phones.
 This is especially important since GDPR introduces a right for individuals to request the deletion of data they hold about them.
 The simplest way to handle this is to use a secure deletion tool, which will automatically overwrite deleted files to the standards used by the US Department of Defence.
 There are several tools available, again either cheaply or for free, including BCWipe and CCleaner.

 What needs to change?

 Next, identify the vulnerabilities and specify what you will do to reduce or, if possible, remove the danger.
-Obviously there is the risk from hackers or ransomware attacks on your servers.
+Obviously, there is the risk of hackers or ransomware attacks on your servers.
 A good quality, properly updated firewall will do here.